abhinaya-r/city-xplore/README.md

 This is a Princeton COS Independent Work project for Abhinaya Raghunathan and Ishani Kulkarni.
 Our advisor is Professor Robert Fish.
-It is an itinerary webapp, and can be found here: https://city-xplore.herokuapp.com/.
+This project is an itinerary webapp, and can be found here: https://city-xplore.herokuapp.com/.